Dear Geomicrobiologists, Geochemists, Sedimentologists, Friends of Microbialites and Microbial Mats:

-4) Deep time: Preservation of and biosignatures in microbialites in the fossil record.
+4) Into deep time: looking for microbialite biosignatures in the fossil record.

 Each breakout sessions will have discussion leaders and rapporteurs, who will present respective findings in a plenary discussion session on the final day of the workshop.
 In the format of this meeting, all participants are expected to contribute.
 Our goal is to produce a vision document based on consensus of all participants in a general discussion session at the end.

 Plenary keynote talks, contributed talks and posters sessions will lead into small breakout group meetings focusing on specific topics.